-CHICAGO, IL -- Homemade holiday cookies and pet treats will be sold by the pound on Saturday, December 16 from 9:30 a.m. to 4:00 p.m. and Sunday, December 17, from 12:00 noon to 3:00 p.m. or until supplies run out, at the parish hall of Holy Trinity Orthodox Cathedral, 1121 N. Leavitt Street in Chicago.
+CHICAGO, IL -- Homemade holiday cookies and pet treats will be sold by the pound on Saturday, December 15 from 9:30 am to 4:00 pm and Sunday, December 16 from 12:00 pm to 3:00 pm (or we run out), at the parish hall of Holy Trinity Orthodox Cathedral, 1121 N. Leavitt Street in Chicago.

-The annual Cookie Walk supports the Cathedral's continuing restoration work and the parish's ministries.
-Donations of non-perishable food items will be accepted for donation to the parish's collection for the Northwestern Settlement Food Pantry.
+The annual Cookie Walk supports the Cathedral's continuing restoration work.
+Donations of non-perishable food items will be accepted for the parish's collection benefitting the Lakeview Food Pantry.
 A limited supply of gluten free baked goods will be available for sale as well.

-Holy Trinity Cathedral, a City of Chicago Landmark located in Chicago's Ukrainian Village neighborhood, will be open to the public for tours on Saturday, December 16 from 11am to 3pm.
-The Cathedral building was built in 1903, and is the last remaining church designed by renowned architect, Louis H. Sullivan.
+Holy Trinity Cathedral, a City of Chicago Landmark located in Chicago's Ukrainian Village neighborhood, will be open to the public for tours on Saturday, December 15 from 12 pm to 4 pm.
+The Cathedral was built in 1903, and is the last remaining church designed by renowned architect, Louis H. Sullivan.
 It became a cathedral in 1922 and is listed on the National Register of Historic Places.